skkuse/2020spring_41class_team5/src/back-end/README.md

 1. Follow instructions 1-4 in 2020spring_41class_team5 overview
 2. CD into the back-end/nutrition folder where manage.py is located
 3. Type: python3 manage.py runserver
-4. Access the API by calling one of the aviable API URIs
+4. Access the API by calling one of the aviable API URIs (see list bellow)

 available superuser: admin@skku.kr, pw: skku2020